-With the Nova3D Elfin we got another SLA 3D printer, which we would also like to introduce to you.
-Its special features are a particularly strong adhesive pressure plate and the option to integrate it into the WLAN.
+The Nova3D Elfin is an SLA 3D printer that stands out for its particularly strong adhesive pressure plate and the ability to integrate it into WLAN.

 |Speed :||30 mm / hour|

 |Particularities:||Fully assembled, 4.3 inch touchscreen, “NovaMake” slicing tool|

 In this review, we’ll provide our experience with the printer to help you know what to expect of it.

 Packaging & Delivery

 There are no surprises here.
 The printer comes in an “ordinary” box and is encased in foam to prevent it from getting damaged during shipping.

 The shipment packaging looks almost similar to that of the Elegoo Mars.